Double Traversals in Boundary Subaisles: Implications for Two-Block Layouts: Prerequisites

 \section{Prerequisites}

 This paper extends the framework introduced in \citet{dunn2025double}.
 As we adopt the same warehouse terminology and graph representations, only the key concepts needed for the present results are summarized below.
-The reader is referred to \cite{dunn2025double} for detailed definitions and figures.
+The reader is referred to \citet{dunn2025double} for detailed definitions and figures.

 A rectangular warehouse consists of a sequence of vertical aisles separated by horizontal cross-aisles, forming a grid containing vertices at each intersection.
 A subaisle refers to the aisle segment between two consecutive cross-aisles and is where items are stored.
-The picker routing problem requires a minimal tour of the graph that visits all locations on a specified pick list.
-The only pick location that can be located at an intersection vertex is a single depot.
+The picker routing problem seeks a minimum-length tour of the graph that visits all locations on a specified pick list.
+The depot is the only pick location that may coincide with an intersection vertex.

-\citet{ratliff1983order} showed that for a minimal tour, only six possible vertical edge configurations are valid in each subaisle, including single and double traversals. \citet{dunn2025double} defined a single edge $(a_{i}, b_{i})^1$ as a single traversal spanning one or more subaisles without intermediate horizontal edges.
-A double edge $(a_{i}, b_{i})^2$ is defined similarly for two edges.
-A double edge with horizontal edges incident to both end vertices is called "connecting" and was shown to be unnecessary \cite{dunn2025double}.
+\citet{ratliff1983order} showed that for a minimal tour, only six possible vertical edge configurations are valid in each subaisle, including single and double traversals.
+These six configurations form the building blocks for dynamic programming algorithms \cite{ratliff1983order, roodbergen2001routing, pansart2018exact} and edge-based mathematical programming formulations \cite{goeke2021modeling} in rectangular warehouses. \citet{dunn2025double} defined a single edge $(a_{i}, b_{i})^1$ as a single traversal spanning one or more subaisles without intermediate horizontal edges.
+A double edge $(a_{i}, b_{i})^2$ is defined analogously as a pair of parallel edges spanning the same subaisles.
+A double edge with horizontal edges incident to both end vertices is called ``connecting'' and was shown to be unnecessary.

 \begin{thm}[\citet{dunn2025double}] There exists a minimum length tour subgraph $T \subseteq G$ that does not contain a connecting double edge. \end{thm}